pulumi/docs/content/docs/pulumi-cloud/access-management/oidc/provider/azure.md

 3. In the **Supported account types** section, select **Accounts in this organizational directory only**.
 4. Click **Register**.

-After the Microsoft Entra App has been created, take note of the following details:
+After the Microsoft Entra application has been created, take note of the following details:

 * Subscription ID
 * Application (client) ID